Faculty, Staff, Students, Community

 Prior to 2011, NCBI principles and practices were carried out at the individual level by pockets of dedicated NCBI-trained staff and faculty in various departments and colleges across UI.
 After hiring the first Chief Diversity Officer, the university joined NCBI International as an campus affiliate and the affiliate director role became a primary responsibility of the Diversity Resources unit.

 Since becoming an affiliate, UI has hosted three train-the-trainers as well as two campus conferences.
 Both events bring directors, team members, and new affiliates to UI's campus to engage in continued learning and share best practices.

 NCBI workshops and principles are being used on hundreds of campuses, K-12 schools, corporations, law enforcement programs, communities, domestic and international political organizations, and even in peace negotiations.
-At the University of Iowa, our team offers the following courses free of charge, to the campus and community.
+At the University of Iowa, our team offers the following courses, free of charge, to the campus and community.

 Leadership for Equity & Inclusion

-Building Effective Relationships Across Group Lines
+Building Effective Relationships and Teams Across Difference

 - Matt Augeri, Pomerantz Career Center

 - Sharon Beck, Office of the President

 - Kelly Clougher, University Counseling Services, Division of Student Life